 - Book five was where he finally got back to his original naming scheme with the title A Dance with Dragons.
 And you’d think it wouldn’t be that hard, given that he’d already written a good deal of the intended story before deciding to split it up.
 Wrong.
 He quickly found himself stuck with what he came to call the Meereenese Knot: much of the book’s plots centered around the city of Meereen, which presented him with the problem of how he could handle the various characters arriving at and/or leaving the city, in what order, and in what combinations they needed to be there for the story to work.
 And meanwhile, his time was also being taken up by the television adaptation of the series, Game of Thrones, in which he would write an episode in each season (and which cheekily contained its own reference to his writing troubles, as the show presents a Meereenese Knot as some highly complicated sex act that not many people can pull off).
 It was another six years after Feast that Dance finally saw print, and it had a similarly mixed reception complaining that it wasn’t worth the wait.

 - Martin is currently still writing book six, The Winds of Winter, a process that’s taken him five more years so far.
 He’s understandably completely given up on announcing release dates for the books, as they inevitably just piss people off when he fails to deliver on them, and his publishers have had to repeatedly deny rumors that he’s close to being done.
 He even left off writing an episode for seasons five and six of the show to give him more time for Winds, but it doesn’t seem to have helped much, and it’s anyone’s guess when the book will actually come out...and the wait for A Dream of Spring will begin.
 Meanwhile, Game of Thrones covered all the published novels and began creating its own stories as it began wrapping up its broadcast run.
+Plus, even living to 94 couldn't keep Roy Dotrice from dying before he could finish his run on the audiobooks (which gave him the world record for playing the most characters in a single story).

 - The Sunne in Splendour, Sharon Kay Penman's historical novel about the life of Richard III, originated as a 400 page manuscript that was stolen from her car and never recovered.
 Penman was so devastated by the loss of so much work that she couldn't bring herself to write another word for the next five years, and when she finally worked up the willpower to try to recreate it, it took another twelve years to finish a new manuscript which was more than twice as long.